logo chic morocco

 • Villa Beach

-Of course, Rabat is one of the most interesting tourist destinations for premium travelers, as it has exclusive services not only for tourists but also for the local elite.
-The list of proposals includes spaces and activities such as the following:
+As expected, Rabat is one of the most interesting tourist destinations for premium travelers, offering exclusive services not only for tourists but also for the local elite.
+The list of proposals includes spaces and activities such as:

-• La Tour Hassan Palace: A historic 5-star hotel that combines traditional Moroccan architecture with modern comforts.
-The hotel has extensive gardens, a swimming pool, several restaurants and a luxury spa.
+• La Tour Hassan Palace: A historic 5-star hotel combining traditional Moroccan architecture with modern amenities.
+The hotel features extensive gardens, a swimming pool, several restaurants, and a luxury spa.

-• Hôtel Sofitel Rabat Jardin des Roses: This hotel belongs to the international Sofitel chain and is located in the middle of Andalusian gardens.
-It features a spa, gourmet restaurants and elegant rooms.
+• Hôtel Sofitel Rabat Jardin des Roses: Part of the international Sofitel chain, located amidst Andalusian gardens.
+It includes a spa, gourmet restaurants, and elegant rooms.

-• Villa Mandarine: A villa converted into a luxury boutique hotel.
+• Villa Mandarine: A villa converted into a luxurious boutique hotel.
 Surrounded by a large garden with orange trees, the hotel offers individually decorated rooms and suites and an intimate atmosphere.

-• Riad Kalaa: Located in the heart of Rabat’s medina, this riad has been restored with attention to detail and offers an authentic experience with modern comforts.
+• Riad Kalaa: Located in the heart of Rabat’s medina, this riad has been restored with attention to detail and offers an authentic experience with modern amenities.

-• Rive Hôtel: Located next to the Bou Regreg river, this hotel offers panoramic views, modern and well-equipped rooms, and several restaurants and bars.
+• Rive Hôtel: Situated next to the Bou Regreg river, this hotel offers panoramic views, modern and well-equipped rooms, and several restaurants and bars.

-• Dawliz Resort & Spa: Recently renovated, this hotel is located near the beach and offers a luxurious experience with its spa, pool and gourmet restaurants.
+• Dawliz Resort & Spa: Recently renovated, this hotel is near the beach and offers a luxurious experience with its spa, swimming pool, and gourmet restaurants.

-• The View Hotel: This modern hotel offers a panoramic view of the city and features upscale amenities, elegant restaurants and a rooftop pool.
+• The View Hotel: This modern hotel offers panoramic views of the city and features luxury amenities, elegant restaurants, and a rooftop pool.

-• Le Grand Comptoir: A French restaurant with an elegant ambiance and a varied wine selection.
+• Le Grand Comptoir: A French restaurant with an elegant atmosphere and a varied wine selection.

-• Le Dinarjat: Located in a riad, this restaurant offers an authentic Moroccan experience with a luxurious atmosphere.
+• Le Dinarjat: Located in a riad, this restaurant offers an authentic Moroccan experience in a luxurious atmosphere.

-• Le Ziryab: Located in the Hotel La Tour Hassan Palace, it offers a mix of Moroccan and international cuisine.
+• Le Ziryab: Situated in the Hotel La Tour Hassan Palace, it offers a mix of Moroccan and international cuisine.

-• La Villa Mandarine: Within the hotel of the same name, it is known for its tranquil ambiance and exquisite cuisine.
+• La Villa Mandarine: Inside the eponymous hotel, known for its tranquil atmosphere and exquisite cuisine.

 • Le Borj Eddar: Overlooking the river, this restaurant offers Moroccan and international dishes in an elegant setting.

-• Avenue Mohammed V: This is one of the main arteries of Rabat and is dotted with luxury stores, boutiques and international brands.
+• Mohammed V Avenue: One of the main arteries of Rabat, dotted with luxury shops, boutiques, and international brands.

-• Quartier Souissi: It is one of the most exclusive areas and you can find luxury stores, ambassador residences and beautiful villas.
+• Quartier Souissi: One of the most exclusive areas where you can find luxury shops, ambassadorial residences, and beautiful villas.

-• Bouregreg Marina: It is located between the medina of Rabat and the city of Salé.
-This marina is a luxury complex that houses yachts, restaurants, stores and apartments.
-It is a vibrant place, especially during the evenings.
+• Bouregreg Marina: Located between the medina of Rabat and the city of Salé, this marina is a luxury complex housing yachts, restaurants, shops, and apartments.
+It’s a vibrant place, especially during the evenings.

-• Royal Golf Dar Es Salam: It is one of the most prestigious golf courses in Morocco.
-Located in a forest of 440 hectares of cork trees, the complex offers three courses: red, blue and green.
-The red course is especially well known and has hosted international tournaments.
+• Royal Golf Dar Es Salam: One of the most prestigious golf courses in Morocco.
+Situated in a 440-hectare cork tree forest, the complex offers three courses: red, blue, and green.
+The red course is particularly renowned and has hosted international tournaments.

-• Spas: While there are several hotels in Rabat that offer spa and wellness services, the Sofitel Rabat Jardin des Roses is especially known for its luxurious spa offering a variety of treatments.
+Spas: While there are several hotels in Rabat offering spa and wellness services, the Sofitel Rabat Jardin des Roses is especially known for its luxurious spa offering a variety of treatments.

-• However, if you are looking for a tailor-made trip with this kind of services and many others that can be useful for you, you can contact Chic Morocco: we are an agency specialized in this kind of experiences, with quality transportation, first class accommodation and many other personalized experiences, both in Rabat and in the rest of the country, either for a vacation in the city or as part of a wider circuit.
+However, if you are looking for a tailor-made trip with these types of services and many others that may be useful to you, you can contact Chic Morocco: we are an agency specialized in these types of experiences, with quality transportation, top-tier accommodation, and many other personalized experiences, both in Rabat and throughout the country, whether for a vacation in the city or as part of a broader circuit.

 Plan your trip to Rabat